 Jan Longone is the Adjunct Curator of the Janice Bluestein Longone Culinary Archive (JBLCA) of the Special Collections Library, University of Michigan Library.
 As the primary donator and curator of the JBLCA, Jan has worked with U-M Library to amass one of, if not, the largest collections of culinary Americana in the world.

-Avery Robinson is currently a graduate student in the Frankel Center for Judaic Studies where he is researching Jewish American culinary history for his MA.
+Avery Robinson a graduate student in the Frankel Center for Judaic Studies where he is researching Jewish American culinary history for his MA.
 In 2010, Avery was introduced to the JBLCA and has been researching and volunteering there ever since.
 If you have any questions about the exhibit, please feel free to contact Avery at firstname.lastname@example.org.